JGCConway/rpgnotes.app/README.md

-#Passion project — Currently in the process of automating tests as I find time
+# RPG Notes — Currently in the process of automating tests as I find time

-Making this simple tool as a way for me to track my notes easier at the table without extra features to distract me from writing my notes.
+Passion project tool that I use as a way for me to track my notes easier at the gametable without extra features to distract me from writing my notes.

 Mainly built for fun and to test some automated test building.